Hubert H. Humphrey Fellowship Program

 - Be between 30 and 50 years of age.

 Women, people with disabilities, members of ethnic minority groups, individuals from under-represented groups, and those from less-developed regions are encouraged to apply.

-Based on an initial review of these applications, the U.S. Embassy will invite those candidates deemed most highly qualified to appear for a personal interview at their own expense in Beijing, August 14-16, 2019.
+Based on an initial review of these applications, the U.S. Embassy will invite those candidates deemed most highly qualified to appear for a personal interview at their own expense in Beijing, in July and August 2021 (the date, time and place to be determined).
 15 candidates from China will be submitted to Washington, D.C., where the final selections are made.
-Announcements of the final selections will be made in February 2020.
+Announcements of the final selections will be made in February 2022.
 Selection is highly competitive.